wet-boew/wet-boew-documentation/research/2018-7-checkbox-filtering.md

 window.mystore = store;

 // Sort the controller
-// * -&lt; Controller that change a state in the store (like the checkbox)
+// * -&gt; Controller that change a state in the store (like the checkbox)
-// * -&lt; Controller that initiate the change (like the button)
+// * -&gt; Controller that initiate the change (like the button)
 // A controller can be in both category

 // Initialize the result set, for binding